 Mini Dental Implants Procedure

-Assuming your denture is in good shape and there are no severe problems with your gums and bone, the work is done in one appointment.
-You will receive Novocaine and the appropriate number of implants (4 to 6) will be placed without reflection of the gums (no cutting of your gums is necessary).
+Assuming your denture is in good shape and there are no severe problems with your gums and bone, we can complete the work in one appointment.
+You will receive Novocaine and we will place the appropriate number of implants (4 to 6) without reflection of the gums (no cutting of your gums is necessary).

 After your implants are placed, your denture will be “relined” to fit to the implants.
 Sometimes the reline is permanent and you are completely done at the first appointment, and sometimes it will be a temporary reline that must be replaced in a few months with the permanent reline.
 Regardless, the denture will still be more stable than at the start of your appointment.